55 History

 This text surveys findings of the new field of environmental history about how the environment of the Americas influenced the actions of people here and how people affected their environments, from prehistory to the present.

-American History I: Colonial Period to Civil War (CC BY)
+American History I: Colonial Period to Civil War by J. Franklin Williamson Thomas Aiello (CC BY).

 This text contains all modular text content used in the LMS implementation of American History I (HIST 2111) courses.
 American History 1 covers topics ranging from the colonial period to the Civil War.